Invasion of Kagera: First attack

 At dawn on 25 October (Note: According to Ugandan sources, the first major attack took place on 22 October.
 Journalist Dominique Lagarde stated that fighting began when the Uganda Army started to shell Bukoba on 27 October.)
 Tanzanian observers equipped with a telescope noticed large amounts of Ugandan vehicular activity in Mutukula.
 Singano received radio reports on the situation at his headquarters in Kyaka, 32 km (20 mi) south of the border and just south of the Kagera River.
 Several minutes later three other observation posts reported Ugandan manoeuvres on the other side of the border.
 Singano went to a hill near Kyaka from where he witnessed Ugandan artillery open fire.
 Fifteen minutes later he received a radio message from an understrength platoon of 20 TPDF soldiers opposite Mutukula, who reported that they were under attack and exchanging heavy fire with the Uganda Army.
 All other Tanzanian soldiers broke under fire and fled towards the Kagera River.
 Realising that an invasion was underway, Singano ordered the platoon near Mutukula to retreat to Kyaka.
 Over 2,000 Ugandan soldiers under the command of Lieutenant Colonel Marajani, (Note: Journalist James Tumusiime transliterates this name as "Marjan".
 Lieutenant Colonel Hussein Marijan was known to have served as Simba Battalion commander along the Uganda-Tanzania border in 1977.)
 Butabika, and Kisuule attacked Kagera.
-The Ugandan forces were equipped with T-55 and M4A1 Sherman tanks, along with OT-64 SKOT APCs, as well as Alvis Saladin armored cars, and advanced in two columns under the direct command of Butabika and Kisuule respectively.
+The Ugandan forces were equipped with T-55 and M4A1 Sherman tanks, along with OT-64 SKOT APCs, as well as Alvis Saladin armoured cars, and advanced in two columns under the direct command of Butabika and Kisuule respectively.
 According to Kisuule, troops belonging to the Malire Battalion, Simba Battalion, 2nd Paratrooper Battalion, Marine Regiment, and Artillery & Signals Regiment took part in this operation.
 Despite encountering no or only light resistance, the Ugandan advance was slowed by the terrain, as Butabika's column got stuck in mud near Kabwebwe, and had to wait for hours before being able to get any further.